After years of waiting, the beta version of Chinese for English speakers course was finally released on Duolingo.

-In some lessons, vocabulary is actually sort-of taught.
+In some lessons, vocabulary is taught more directly.
 Unfortunately, there’s no need to have learned any Chinese to answer correctly…

 Really?
 People have been waiting years for Duolingo to release a course and this is what they come up with?

 To me, it seems like the whole course was designed to give students the illusion of progress and keep them coming back for more.
 That leads to the next point…